Friday, March 1, 2024

 glass darkly (1 Corinthians 13:12).

-In a similar way, the saintly poet Mechthild of Magdeburg
+In a similar way, the saintly poet Mechthild of

-another reason why we may doubt or be confused about
+nobles) gives us another reason why we may doubt

-God’s love.
-She says that God’s love language is like that
+or be confused about God’s love.
+She says that God’s

-of the heavenly court, but our language is that of the earthly
+our language is like that of the earthly kitchen; thus

-mysterious language--or ways--of God’s love.[21]
+language--or ways--of God’s love.[21]
+(Also see

-(Also see Isa.
+Isa.
 55:8-9.)

-Correspondingly, in the Book of James we read that
+Correspondingly, in the Book of James we read

-And you have seen what the Lord finally did for him.
+Job was patient.
+And you have seen what the Lord

-The Lord is full of tender mercy and loving concern”
+finally did for him.
+The Lord is full of tender mercy

-(James 5:11, NIRV).
-In essence, James sums up how
+and loving concern” (James 5:11, NIRV).
+In essence,

-to get through times of “fickle,” rain soaked weather--
+James sums up how to get through times of “fickle,”

-don’t give up!
+rain-soaked weather--don’t give up!

 Julian calls our vacillation--or human